-But everyone has a favourite video game character, right?
-From Lara Croft to Master Chief, there is arguably no better way to immerse yourself in a game than with the perfect protagonist.
-Here are 10 of the best character designs and why they're winning the show.
+The world of games is full of weird and wonderful characters.
+Everyone has a favourite video game character, right?
+From Lara Croft to Master Chief, there's arguably no better way to immerse yourself in a game than with the perfect protagonist (or a cracking baddie).

-At first look Abe's comical appearance and dim-witted voice makes him seem willfully unprepared for his mission.
+When we're first introduced to Abe, his comical appearance and dim-witted voice make him seem wilfully unprepared for his mission.
 Undeniable funny, cunning and sneaky, this surprising juxtaposition of appearance to abilities is what gives the player the drive to take Mudokon Pops off the menu for good.

 Based on the looks of actress Jamil Mullen, the design of Alyx was impressively uncanny.
 Similar to the evolution of Lara Croft, Alyx as a character is well written and individualistic rather than gender centric.